tonymullen/ups-website/src/partials/f15se/goals.html.md

 *  Understand the importance of design and the significance of software design patterns.
 *  Be familiar with tools and resources to assist with large-scale software development work.
 *  Acquire first-hand experience with Agile development practices.
-*  Have planned and implemented medium-sized software project using JavaScript and related technologies that is testable, maintainable, and operational.
+*  Plan and implement a medium-sized software project using JavaScript and related technologies that is testable, maintainable, and operational.
 *  Be prepared to learn new technologies and acquire new software development skills proactively and independently in the future.